burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     The benefit is this in this case - the compiler will have one more register in case of this optimization.
 To specify this in MSVC use [/Oy](https://learn.microsoft.com/en-us/cpp/build/reference/oy-frame-pointer-omission?view=msvc-170) for GCC/CLANG use [-fomit-frame-pointer](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc/Optimize-Options.html).

 24. **Minimize write from different threads to the same memory.** Technically if you have CPU threads that are assigned for different CPUs you can write to the same memory location.
 Between CPU cores there are two aspects: *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all caches in the system; *cache coherence* protocol guarantees any read of memory returns the most recent update anywhere in the system.
 Technically you can write in the same place.
 In reality in real hardware, it leads to phenomena called **invalidation storm**.
-And it can lead to big performance bottlenecks in such protocols as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).
+It can lead to big performance bottlenecks in such protocols as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).

 25. **Read after Read is not a race.** If two instructions perform a read and another performs a read as well from another thread, then in this case - there is no race condition.
 So, you can safely perform read after read without any synchronization.
 Another pair's read/write, write/read, write/write lead to race and nondeterministic behavior.